IBM-Cloud/HybridBanking-Android/README.md

 As described above the project consists of a mobile application for an Android device ("Android Application") and the Web application used by the support stuff ("Feedback Manager").
 Hence, the installation of this demo requires setting up both applications, provisioning and configurating the required services in Bluemix, and finally connecting the two applications together with the proper credentials.
 In the following, we are going to start with seting up the Android Application.

 ### Android Application Setup
-This portion will set up the Android application the Banking customer will use to review their loyalty points and submit feedback.
+In this portion of the demo installation we are going to set up the Android application, the app the banking customer will use to review loyalty points and submit feedback.

 1. Download https://github.com/IBM-Bluemix/HybridBanking-Android/archive/master.zip
 2. Extract the zip file into directory in your file system.